Trend Forum

 TAPES

-All elastic or non-elastic fabric tapes that in the context of manufacturing of textiles or accessories, are glued, bonded or sealed.
-Selected applications include: As a design element in sealing seams or in waistbands of snow guards or bike pants.
+All elastic or non-elastic fabric tapes that in the context of manufacturing of garments or accessories (bags and packs), are glued, bonded, sewn or sealed.

 TRIMS

-Small detail accessories on clothing, backpacks, bags, and shoes such as buttons, pressure snaps, strings, stoppers, zipper pullers, eyelets, rivets, and rubber strips.
+Small detail accessories on clothing, backpacks,bags etc. such as buttons, pressure snaps, strings, stoppers, zipper pullers, eyelets, rivets, and rubber strips.
 However, not for accessories that belong to one of the categories: zippers, tapes, labels, and transfers.

 ZIPPERS

-All kinds of zippers for use in clothing, bags, backpacks, or shoes.
+All kinds of zippers for use in clothing, bags or backpacks.
 A most diverse range of materials can be used, all sorts and sizes of teeth and sliders.
-Offered with various advantages such as in waterproof designs, solutions for stretch fabrics, or even special designs like uneven zipper designs.
+Any kind of functionality can be shown

 ADDITIONALS & GARMENTS